A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Zitterbewegung Stochastic Mechanics

 with $\mathbf{b}_{i}=\mathbf{v}_{i}+\mathbf{u}_{i}$ and $\mathbf{b}_{i*}=\mathbf{v}_{i}-\mathbf{u}_{i}$.

 As we did for \emph{N}-particle NYSM, we now postulate here the presence of an external (to the particle) osmotic potential, $U(q,t)$, which couples to the $i$-th particle as $R(q(t),t)=\mu U(q(t),t)$ (assuming that the coupling constant $\mu$ is identical for particles of the same species), and imparts to the $i$-th particle a momentum, $\nabla_{i}R(q,t)|_{\mathbf{q}_{j}=\mathbf{q}_{j}(t)}$.
-This momentum then gets counter-balanced by the ether fluid's osmotic impulse pressure, $\left(\hbar/2m_{i}\right)\nabla_{i}ln[n(q,t)]|_{\mathbf{q}_{j}=\mathbf{q}_{j}(t)}$, so that the $N$-particle osmotic velocity is the equilibrium velocity acquired by the $i$-th particle when $\nabla_{i}R/m_{i}=\left(\hbar/2m_{i}\right)\nabla_{i}\rho/\rho$ (using $\rho=n/N$), which implies $\rho=e^{2R/\hbar}$ for all times.
+This momentum then gets counter-balanced by the ether fluid's osmotic impulse pressure, $\left(\hbar/2m_{i}\right)\nabla_{i}\ln[n(q,t)]|_{\mathbf{q}_{j}=\mathbf{q}_{j}(t)}$, leading to the equilibrium condition $\nabla_{i}R/m_{i}=\left(\hbar/2m_{i}\right)\nabla_{i}\rho/\rho$ (using $\rho=n/N$), which implies $\rho=e^{2R/\hbar}$ for all times.
 As discussed in section 2, it is expected that $R$ generally depends on the coordinates of all the other particles.
 The reasons, to remind the reader, are that: (i) we argued, for reasons of consistency, that $U$ should be sourced by the ether, and (ii) since the particles continuously exchange energy-momentum with the ether, the functional dependence of $U$ will be determined by the dynamical coupling of the ether to the particles as well as the magnitude of the inter-particle physical interactions (whether through a classical inter-particle potential or, in the free particle case, just through the ether).
 To make this last point more explicit, suppose two classically non-interacting \emph{zbw} particles of identical mass, each initially driven in their oscillations and translational motions by effectively independent regions of oscillating ether, each region sourcing the osmotic potentials $U_{1}(\mathbf{q}_{1},t)$ and $U_{2}(\mathbf{q}_{2},t)$, move along trajectories that cause the spatial support of their dynamically relevant regions of oscillating ether to significantly overlap; then the particles will be exchanging energy-momentum with a common region of oscillating ether modes, leading to an osmotic potential sourced by this common region of oscillating ether that depends on the motions (hence positions) of both particles, i.e., $U(\mathbf{q}_{1},\mathbf{q}_{2},t)$.
-Indeed, this common region of oscillating ether will drive the subsequent mean \emph{zbw} oscillations and translational Brownian motions of both particles, leading to a joint phase $\bar{\theta}(\mathbf{q}_{1},\mathbf{q}_{2},t)$ whose gradient with respect to the \emph{i}-th particle coordinate gives rise to the current velocity of the \emph{i}-th particle (as we will see), and to an osmotic counter-balancing of $\nabla_{i}U(\mathbf{q}_{1},\mathbf{q}_{2},t)$, which gives rise to the osmotic velocity of the \emph{i}-th particle (as we've already seen).
-Mathematically, the non-linear coupling between the osmotic potential and the evolution of the joint phase of the \emph{zbw} particles can be seen by writing the solution to (142), which from section 2 is
+Indeed, this common region of oscillating ether will drive the subsequent steady-state \emph{zbw} oscillations and translational Brownian motions of both particles, leading (after the constraint of conservative diffusions is imposed, as we will see) to a time-symmetrized steady-state joint phase $S(\mathbf{q}_{1},\mathbf{q}_{2},t)$ whose gradient with respect to the \emph{i}-th particle coordinate gives rise to the current velocity of the \emph{i}-th particle, and to an osmotic counter-balancing of $\nabla_{i}U(\mathbf{q}_{1},\mathbf{q}_{2},t)$, which gives rise to the osmotic velocity of the \emph{i}-th particle (as we've already seen).
+Mathematically, the non-linear coupling between the osmotic potential and the evolution of the (conservative-diffusions-constrained) time-symmetrized joint phase of the \emph{zbw} particles can be seen by writing the solution to (145), which from section 2 is

 giving